meilisearch/documentation/guides/advanced_guides/concat.md

 This is achieved by finding the best frequency of the separate words in the dictionary of all words in the dataset.
 It will look out that both words have a minimum of interesting results, and not just one of them.

-Splitted words are not considered as multiple words in a search query because they must stay next to each other, this behavior is called **Phrase Queries**.
+Split words are not considered as multiple words in a search query because they must stay next to each other, this behavior is called **Phrase Queries**.

 #### Example